Shamanic Journeying: 3 Different Levels to Journeying as a Shaman

 A Medicine Walk is a conscious physical journey where one purposefully goes out and seeks objects that resonate with them.

 The one I did with my teacher required us to collect 64 items.
 Why 64?
 Well, this is equivalent to the number of lessons and medicines on a Medicine Wheel.
-The object was to place the items on the medicine wheel and relate them to the lessons.
+The aim was to place the items on the medicine wheel and relate them to the lessons.

 Medicine wheels are complex and I'll go into that in another article.